 If you’ve been watching recent fitness trends you can’t help but have noticed the rise of short duration, high-intensity workouts that deliver functional strength and fitness.
-But, as thousands of BODYATTACK™ fans already know, the benefits of this style of training have been around since 1980.
+But, as thousands of BODYATTACK™ fans already know, the benefits of this style of training have been available for more than two decades.

 One of those fans is Dr Jinger Gottschall, Associate Professor of Kinesiology at Penn State.
 And a couple of years ago she set out to measure exactly how the athletic training you get from BODYATTACK can transform fitness.